Amitriptyline: Pharmacokinetics

 Amitriptyline is readily absorbed from the gastrointestinal tract (90–95%).
 Absorption is gradual with the peak concentration in blood plasma reached after about 4 hours.
 Extensive metabolism on the first pass through the liver leads to average bioavailability of about 50% (45%-53%).
 Amitriptyline is metabolized mostly by CYP2C19 into nortriptyline and by CYP2D6 leading to a variety of hydroxylated metabolites, with the principal one among them being (E)-10-hydroxynortriptyline (see metabolism scheme), and to a lesser degree, by CYP3A4.

 Nortriptyline, the main active metabolite of amitriptyline, is an antidepressant on its own right.
 Nortriptyline reaches 10% higher level in the blood plasma than the parent drug amitriptyline and 40% greater area under the curve, and its action is an important part of the overall action of amitriptyline.

 Another active metabolite is (E)-10-hydroxynortriptyline, which is a norepinephrine uptake inhibitor four times weaker than nortriptyline.
 (E)-10-hydroxynortiptyline blood level is comparable to that of nortriptyline, but its cerebrospinal fluid level, which is a close proxy of the brain concentration of a drug, is twice higher than nortriptyline's.
-Based on this, (E)-10-hydroxynortriptyline was suggested to significantly contribute to antidepressant effects of amitriptyline.
+Based on this, (E)-10-hydroxynortriptyline was suggested to significantly contribute to the antidepressant effects of amitriptyline.

 Blood levels of amitriptyline and nortriptyline and pharmacokinetics of amitriptyline in general, with clearance difference of up to 10-fold, vary widely between individuals.
 Variability of the area under the curve in steady state is also high, which makes a slow upward titration of the dose necessary.

 In the blood, amitriptyline is 96% bound to plasma proteins; nortriptyline is 93–95% bound, and (E)-10-hydroxynortiptyline is about 60% bound.

-Amitriptyline has an elimination half life of 21 hours, nortriptyline – 23–31 hours, and (E)-10-hydroxynortiptyline - 8–10 hours.
-Within 48 hours, 12-80% of amitriptyline is eliminated in the urine, mostly as metabolites.
+Amitriptyline has an elimination half life of 21 hours, nortriptyline – 23–31 hours, and (E)-10-hydroxynortiptyline − 8–10 hours.
+Within 48 hours, 12−80% of amitriptyline is eliminated in the urine, mostly as metabolites.
 2% of the unchanged drug is excreted in the urine.
 Elimination in the feces, apparently, have not been studied.

 Therapeutic levels of amitriptyline range from 75 to 175 ng/mL (270–631 nM), or 80–250 ng/mL of both amitriptyline and its metabolite nortriptyline.